Stakeholder Engagement

 Outreach Classes: Healthy Living and Good for the Environment

-We have conducted outreach classes 107 times for about 3,200 people primarily at elementary schools.
+We have conducted outreach classes 152 times for about 4,300 people primarily at elementary schools.
 We offer experiment- and experience-based classes and convey tips on thermal insulation and ventilation and general daily living habits that are both good for your health and the environment.
 We have also managed to strengthen relationships with business partners by conducting joint activities in some regions.
+The outreach classes provided plenty of opportunity to expand the reach of our activities in FYE2023 as we participated in environmental events hosted by local authorities and cooperated in different ways with several local governments.

 Reducing Marine Plastic Pollution